 Many people in addictions treatment experience co-occurring mental health diagnosis.
-In order to prepare students for the challenge of working with people with co-occurring disorders, this course focuses on issues and treatment considerations for clients with addictions and eating, mood, anxiety, and personality disorders, as well as schizophrenia.
-An important focus of the course is the examination of ethical and effective practice as a multi-disciplinary team member.
+In order to prepare students for the challenge of working with people with co-occurring disorders, students focus on issues and treatment considerations for clients with addictions and eating, mood, anxiety, and personality disorders, as well as schizophrenia.
+Students examine ethical and effective practices as multi-disciplinary team members.

-ADCT1020 Gambling and Other Process Dependencies 42.0 Hours

-The effective treatment of process dependencies requires that an addictions counsellor has a specific set of skills to ensure proper identification and the delivery of appropriate therapeutic options.
-This course will explore the non-chemical, process dependencies and their symptoms and implications for treatment of several addictions, including gambling, sex and internet addiction, as well as eating disorders.
+ADCT1020 Gambling and Other Behavioural Dependencies 42.0 Hours The effective treatment of process dependencies requires that an addictions counsellor has a specific set of skills to ensure proper identification and the delivery of appropriate therapeutic options.
+Students explore non-chemical behavioural dependencies, their causes, symptoms and implications for treatment.